Options traders ready for the end of Dollar Store bidding war

-NEW YORK (Reuters) - Family Dollar Stores Inc FDO.N shareholders will vote on Thursday on an agreement to be bought by fellow discount retailer Dollar Tree Inc (DLTR.O), possibly putting an end to a months-long tussle with Dollar General Corp (DG.N).
+NEW YORK, Jan 21 (Reuters) - Family Dollar Stores Inc shareholders will vote on Thursday on an agreement to be bought by fellow discount retailer Dollar Tree Inc, possibly putting an end to a months-long tussle with Dollar General Corp.

 Traders in the options market appear to be betting on a Dollar Tree win and have been positioning for Dollar General shares to come under pressure.